C0D3D3V/Moodle-DL/README.md

     - Warning: This might lead to security flaws and should only be used in non-production environments.
     - Default: False
 - `--ignore-ytdl-errors`
-    - If this option is set, errors that occur when downloading with the help of Youtube-dl are ignored.
-Thus, no further attempt will be made to download the file using youtube-dl.
+    - If this option is set, errors that occur when downloading with the help of yt-dlp are ignored.
+Thus, no further attempt will be made to download the file using yt-dlp.
-    - By default, youtube-dl errors are critical, so the download of the corresponding file will be aborted and when you run moodle-dl again, the download will be repeated.
+    - By default, yt-dlp errors are critical, so the download of the corresponding file will be aborted and when you run moodle-dl again, the download will be repeated.
-    - You can use this option if a download using youtube-dl fails repeatedly.
+    - You can use this option if a download using yt-dlp fails repeatedly.
 - `--without-downloading-files`
     - This flag is used to skip the downloading of files.
     - This allows the local database to be updated to the latest version of Moodle without having to download all files.